How to communicate like Louis Theroux

 In particular, we’re talking about how Theroux approaches the simplest of conversational tools: the question.
 He largely avoids inflexions at the end of his sentences, neither steering his queries up or down in pitch.
 There’s virtually no difference between how Louis voices a question and a statement.
 “In fact, he’s not offering any verbal indication he’s finished talking, often just allowing sentences to trail off before his subjects answer,” says Professor Lury.

 Exhibit A: this Dark States clip.
-Throughout Theroux’s voice is virtually flat, with the same tone used in the opening voiceover and the interview itself.
+Throughout Theroux’s voice is virtually flat, with little difference in tone used in the opening voiceover and the interview itself.

 So, why doesn’t Theroux offer his interviewees many cues?
 Won’t offering directions to when they should talk help the interview along?
 Won’t it allow the conversation to flow more naturally?
 Perhaps, but it wouldn’t ensure the subject feels like they’re in control.